hitfuture/hitdatanow_www/content/faq/faq.md

 * ASSESSMENT OF A HEALTHCARE I.T.
 DEPARTMENT
 * DATA MANAGEMENT
 * DATA ANALYSIS WITH MACHINE LEARNING
-* PROGRAMMING IN THE LANGUAGE R
+* PROGRAMMING IN THE LANGUAGE Ra
 * ENABLING USE OF NEO4J GRAPH DATABASE

 ## 2. DO YOU HAVE RESOURCES AVAILABLE TO HELP US?

 We partner with many other consulting groups that are focused in the industry.
 One of our strengths is finding the right resources to help you move forward.

 ---